int32bit/python-harborclient/README.md

 ## Run in Docker

-you can pull from dockerhub as follows:
+You can pull from Dockerhub directly:

 ```sh
 docker pull krystism/harborclient